German scientists: beer is rich in vitamin B6, including non-alcoholic beer

 This is vitamin B6.
 It is beneficial for the brain, blood, and immune system and is found in many foods.

-This vitamin is contained in beer ingredients — barley or wheat, as well as brewer's yeast — and is not completely destroyed by the fermentation process.
+This vitamin is contained in beer ingredients — barley or wheat, as well as brewer's yeast — and it is not completely destroyed by the fermentation process.

-Which beer varieties contain more of the vitamin
+Which types of beer contain more vitamin

 - On average, a glass of lager provides 20% of the recommended daily dose of B6.